Last updated on 09 December 2025

 • Demand remains focused on prime, energy-efficient space, particularly as many logistics operators are promoting their ability to maximise their clients’ sustainability credentials within the supply chain.
 Whilst new schemes are coming forward, the overall development pipeline is restricted, with a low number of construction starts in recent quarters.
 The relative shortage of large high-quality units in some markets will therefore continue.

 • Competition amongst occupiers for existing and new build product has helped maintain upward pressure on rental values despite the lower overall demand levels.
-According to the MSCI Monthly Index, average annual industrial rental value growth has decelerated from an unsustainably high peak of 13.2% in summer 2022, to 5.3% in April 2025, still well above general inflation.
+According to the MSCI Monthly Index, average annual industrial rental value growth has decelerated from an unsustainably high peak of 13.2% in summer 2022, to 4.5% in October 2025, still above general inflation.

 Transaction volumes